G9 Skin White In Milk Sun Plus SPF50 PA++++

 Surfactants help gather oils, dirt, and other pollutants from the skin.
 This helps them to be easily rinsed away.

-Learn more about Glyceryl Stearate CitrateCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Glyceryl Stearate CitrateCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.